cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 #### Overview
 CloudLinux 9 uses non-modified AlmaLinux 9 kernel.\
-To make secure boot work with CloudLinux's kernel module you need to enroll CloudLinux secure boot key tou your server.\
+To make secure boot work with CloudLinux's kernel module you need to enroll CloudLinux secure boot key to your server.\
 This procedure shows how to do it

 #### Requirements